ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 driver/benchmark.sh
 ```

-:Warning: The default workload contains updates which are persisted in the database.
+:warning: The default workload contains updates which are persisted in the database.
 Therefore, **the database needs to be reloaded or restored from backup before each run**.
 Use the provided `scripts/backup-database.sh` and `scripts/restore-database.sh` scripts to achieve this.
 Alternatively, e.g. if you lack sudo rights, use Neo4j's built-in dump and load features through the `scripts/backup-neo4j.sh` and `scripts/restore-neo4j.sh` scripts.